 If you like driving cars as much as we do, chances are you’ll also be a massive fan of racing games – and in 2018 there’s quite a few good ones to choose from.
 Both the PS4 and Xbox One offer some impressive racing sims right now, and DLCs and updates mean they’re only getting better and better.
 Also, if you’ve got a 4K-capable PS4 Pro or Xbox One X and a compatible TV, you’ll be getting some seriously good graphics

-So what are the best racing games in 2018?
-To make things easier, we’ve put together a list of the best driving games you can buy this year, from all-round racers like GT Sport, to more specific titles like F1 2017 and DiRT Rally.
-This list includes games on both Microsoft’s Xbox One and Sony’s PlayStation 4, so there’ll be something for everyone.
-And it’ll be continually updated as we play more games, too.
+So what are the best racing games out this year?
+We’ve put together a list of the best driving games you can buy this year, from all-round racers like GT Sport, to more specific titles like F1 2017 and DiRT Rally.
+This list includes titles on both Microsoft’s Xbox One and Sony’s PlayStation 4, so whichever console you’re using, there’ll be something here for you to play.
+Here’s our list.

 Gran Turismo is one of most popular racing games ever made, and the latest instalment in the franchise is a long-awaited return to form.
 There isn’t a better-looking driving game on the PS4 in 2018, and 4K and HDR support means it’ll look even better if you’ve got the right equipment.